Driving Results in Schools: 2018-19 Highlights

 Success Stories from Across the Region

-- Grab and Go: Aurora Public Schools in Colorado received a grant for a grab and go breakfast cart program, which will kick off in 11 schools in the fall of 2019 and is estimated to yield an additional 450,000 milk lbs.
+- Grab and Go: Dairy MAX works with partners like the PepsiCo Foundation to amplify our impact.
+This year PepsiCo provided a $70,000 grant for breakfast expansion, which will place grab and go breakfast carts in 11 schools in the fall of 2019 and is estimated to yield an additional 450,000 milk lbs.

 - Breakfast in the Classroom: Judson ISD in Texas implemented breakfast in the classroom, impacting 11,000 students and milk sales are estimated to increase by 250,000 lbs.

 - Second Chance Breakfast: Albany High School in Livingston Parish Public Schools in Louisiana increased breakfast participation by 65% and are now feeding 90% of their students every day.

 - Coffee Bars: Hobbs High School in New Mexico served over 27,000 coffee drinks to students in one year and each drink includes an 8oz serving of milk.

 - Champions are Built: 16 BUILT w/ Chocolate Milk coolers were provided to high schools impacting nearly 6,000 student athletes.
 One of those was Whitehouse ISD, where the high school uses it for all sports, boys and girls, and the cooler is projected to increase milk by nearly 13,000 servings.

 Engaging Students in Fuel Up to Play 60